 to character data.

-is used to manipulate data in the database.
+to manipulate data in the database.

 The ability to query data is a different kind